mike-hewitson/sevenweeks/README.md

 The above ruby scripts have been updated to correct syntax errors, to use the replacement BX-books.csv file and to use the hiredis gem properly.

 You will need to install ruby 2.2 for this!

+pre-populate.js needed to be changed to use fast-csv and some syntax added group_membership.tsv